 “Whilst our organic growth has been exceptional, we still have a long way to go.
 To boost growth across Europe, we have launched local teams across key European markets to enhance our brand awareness and we’re pressing ahead with global expansion, with the United States, Singapore, Hong Kong, Australia and New Zealand all planned for early 2018.”

 “It’s incredibly positive to see how fast our total transaction volume is growing also.
 This is a clear indication that many of our users now consider Revolut as their primary current account and daily spending card.
-It’s equally important to highlight how much money we keep in the pockets of consumers, providing a real alternative to traditional banks and extortionate fees.”
+It’s equally important to highlight how much money we keep in the pockets of consumers, providing a real alternative to traditional banks.”

 Martin Mignot, Partner at Index Ventures, said:

 “Traditional banks spend hundreds of dollars to acquire each customer.
 Revolut has managed to reach one million card holders purely through word of mouth.
-Revolut’s growth is a reflection of the team’s ability to create a financial product that people want to use every day, because it is easy, instant and free.”
+Revolut’s growth is a reflection of the team’s ability to create a financial product that people want to use every day, because it is simple, quick and fairly priced.”